robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 Size: 2.66 GB
 ```

 Sony Emma probably will let me downgrade to Android 11 but it does not work with mono.
-The version opensource archive of the baseband build required by Sailfish is downloadable from here:
+The Open Source archive of the baseband build required by Sailfish OS is downloadable from here:

 * [Open source archive for 59.1.A.2.169 from Sony Developer World](https://developer.sony.com/file/download/open-source-archive-for-59-1-a-2-169/)